Fixed Index Annuity Rate Spreads

-Interest rate spreads are a component of the pricing model insurers use to determine the amount of interest to credit on indexed annuities.
+Interest rate spreads are a component of the pricing model insurers use to determine the amount of interest to credit on fixed index annuities.
 Rate spreads are defined in the contract and may be reset at the beginning of each new contract year.

 headshot of Thomas J. Brock, CFA, CPA